Select Bus Service: Bx41

 The Bx41 Limited, running along Webster Avenue and Melrose Avenue in the Bronx, was the first route to be converted into a Phase II Select Bus Service line.
 The Bx41 SBS began service in June 2013.
 The stops are nearly identical to the limited service it replaced, and service was expanded from peak hours to seven days a week.
 The stops are listed from south to north below.
-Both the Bx41 local & SBS were originally based out of the Kingsbridge Depot.
+Both the Bx41 local & SBS were originally based at the Kingsbridge Depot.
 In January 2017, both routes were moved to the Gun Hill Depot to ease the pressure and relieve the severe overcrowding at the Kingsbridge Bus Depot.